tamnva/hydroecolstm/README.md

 ### The GUI

-- After lanching the GUI, you should see the following window (the latest version in the "development" branch could look different)
+- After lanching the GUI, you should see the following window (the latest version could look different)

 <p align="center">
   <img src="docs/images/intro_figure.gif" width=100% title="hover text">
 </p>